Our Team

 In late 2021, Dr. Ali-Coleman became the sole owner and managing director of BFHES, which is formally registered in Maryland but serves a national audience.
 The organization continues to bridge research and practice by publishing scholarly works and engaging homeschooling practitioners.

-In 2024, with support from a grant from VELA, BFHES hired its first staff member, Khari Dawson, as the programs and operations coordinator.
+In 2024, with support from a grant from VELA, BFHES hired its first staff member, Khari Dawson, as the programs and operations coordinator who also teaches in our microschool, American Institute of Home Education, that debuted in 2025.

 Join Our Community